 Lodging (and living) in Boulder is not especially cheap, but one thing I’ve learned is that nobody stays in Denver or Boulder for the city centers anyway.
 The real attractions are outdoors.

 Note that the $25/night option is probably BYO-Tent, probably has an outhouse, and probably doesn’t have a shower, but there are glampy options as well.
 Read the details and don’t be shy about contacting the host for more information.
-The last time we used HipCamp we stayed on a farm and loved it so much we wrote about 4 blog posts about it.

 Other than that, one Boulder travel tip with kids is to aim for the north end of the city as it is closer to attractions like Rocky Mountain National Park, Mount Evans, and Red Rocks.